 Public relations sits under the umbrella of communications and marketing.
 It is considered earned media in the world of traditional media.
 Unlike advertising, which is paid, public relations relies on a good story and the genuine interest of journalists.

-Although PR professionals are often referred to as spin doctors, that isn’t the goal of most working in the field.
+Although PR professionals are often referred to as spin doctors, that isn’t the goal of most working in the field nor is it the role of PR.
 Persuasion and deception are against the Public Relations Code of Ethics.
 Public relations professionals have a commitment to their clients and the public to truthfully promote their clients by third-party endorsements (journalists and media professionals).
 The Public Relations Society of America’s (PRSA) definition of PR is “a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”

 What Does a Publicist Do?